Rastafari: Morality, ethics, and gender roles

-Most Rastas share a pair of fundamental moral principles known as the "two great commandments": love of God and love of neighbour.
+Most Rastas promote "two great commandments": love of God and love of neighbour.
 Many Rastas believe that to determine whether they should undertake a certain act or not, they should consult the presence of Jah within themselves.

 Rastafari emphasises the idea of "living naturally".
-As an extension of this view, Africa is considered the natural abode of black Africans—a continent where they can live according to African culture and tradition, and be themselves on a physical, emotional, and intellectual level.
-Practitioners believe that Westerners and Babylon have detached themselves from nature through technological development and thus have become debilitated, slothful, and decadent.
-Some Rastas also believe they should adhere to African laws rather than the laws of Babylon, potentially putting them at odds with the law of the countries in which they currently live.
+It presents Africa as the natural abode of black Africans—a continent where they can live according to African culture and be themselves on a physical, emotional, and intellectual level.
+Practitioners believe that Westerners in Babylon have detached themselves from nature through technological development and thus become slothful and decadent.
+Some Rastas believe they should adhere to African laws rather than those of Babylon, potentially putting them at odds with the law of the countries in which they reside.
 In emphasising this Afrocentric approach, Rastafari expresses overtones of black nationalism.

 The scholar Maureen Warner-Lewis observed that Rastafari combined a "radical, even revolutionary" stance on socio-political issues, particularly regarding race, with a "profoundly traditional" approach on other issues.
-Rastas typically look critically upon modern capitalism, instead favouring small-scale, pre-industrial and agricultural societies.
-Some Rastas have promoted activism for socio-political reform, while others believe in awaiting change that will be brought about through divine intervention.
+Rastas typically look critically upon capitalism, instead favouring small-scale, pre-industrial and agricultural societies.
+Some Rastas have promoted activism for socio-political reform; others believe in awaiting change through divine intervention.
 In Jamaica, Rastas typically do not vote, dismissing politics as "politricks", and rarely involve themselves in political parties or unions.
-The Rasta tendency to believe that socio-political change is inevitable opens the religion up to the criticism from the political left that it discourages attempts to alter the status quo.
-Other Rastas do engage in political activism; the Ghanaian Rasta singer-songwriter Rocky Dawuni for instance was involved in campaigns promoting democratic elections, while in Grenada, many Rastas joined the People's Revolutionary Government formed in 1979.
+The Rasta tendency to believe that socio-political change is inevitable opens the religion up to leftist criticism that it discourages attempts to alter the status quo.
+Other Rastas do engage in political activism; the Ghanaian Rasta singer-songwriter Rocky Dawuni for instance campaigned for democratic elections, while in Grenada, many Rastas joined the People's Revolutionary Government formed in 1979.

 Gender roles

-Rasta discourse has traditionally presented women as morally weak, susceptible to deception by evil, and impure while menstruating, citing the Book of Leviticus and the writings of Paul the Apostle.
-By contrast, Rastafari often espouses the belief that black men in the African diaspora have been emasculated by Babylon and that their manhood must therefore be restored.
-As a result, Rastafari often affirms patriarchal principles, including the idea that women should submit to male leadership.
-External observers—including scholars such as Cashmore and Edmonds—have claimed that Rastafari accords women an inferior position to men.
-Cashmore suggests Rastafari women accept this subordinate position and regard it as their duty to obey their men.
-The academic Maureen Rowe suggested that women were willing to join the religion despite its restrictions because they valued the life of structure and discipline it provided.
-Attitudes to women within Rastafari have changed since the 1970s, however, with a growing "womanist" movement, and increasing numbers of women in leadership positions at local and international levels.
+Drawing on the Book of Leviticus and the writings of Paul the Apostle, Rastafari has traditionally presented women as morally weak and susceptible to deception by evil.
+It often deems women impure while menstruating; this is cited as a reason for women sitting separately from men during worship.
+Rastafari often also teaches that men in the African diaspora have been emasculated by Babylon and that their manhood must be restored.